pritishmishra/grade-api-test/readme.md

-Note: If your team finds it convenient to work on parts of this lab on a common machine, you can create different run configurations (copy an existing one) which each use a different `api_token` environment variable.
+Note: If your team finds it convenient to work on parts of this lab on a common machine, you can create different run configurations (copy an existing one) which each use a different `token` environment variable.
 Then you can run multiple instances of the program and enter requests as different users.

 ***